imagekitio/docs-keep-a-changelog/features/multi-account-user-association.md

 Turning [multi-factor authentication](./multi-factor-authentication.md) on or off does not affect the login process of such users.
 They will always be required to enter the OTP to log in to the dashboard.

+## Authentication process for sensitive operations

+For certain operations within the dashboard, such as revealing, rolling, deleting API keys, etc., you need to enter the password of the account you are currently logged in.
+This is different from account login, where any account's valid password can be used because of additional OTP verification in place.

 ## Support

 If you face any issues while using these features or have a question or suggestion, please get in touch with us at support@imagekit.io.